-- You were granted these credit(s) because the content of the external course did not meet the specific requirements of a Ryeron subject-specific course such as SOC 105, PSY 102, MKT 100, etc. Therefore, you cannot replace a specific course with a generic course.
+- You were granted these credits because the content of the external course did not meet the specific requirements of a TMU subject-specific course such as SOC 105, PSY 102, MKT 100, etc. Therefore, you cannot replace a subject-specific numbered course with a generic course

 Professionally-Related Generic Credit (PRE GEN)